Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization: Parity-aware Byte Pair Encoding

 \subsection{Algorithmic Variants}

-Preliminary experiments have shown several challenges with parity-aware BPE, which we address by introducing two variants.
+We now introduce several variants of Parity-aware BPE; these variants are designed to broaden its applicability to different developer goals and resource availability, as well as to address challenges identified in preliminary experiments.

-\paragraph{Hybrid parity-aware BPE.} Model developers may want to include and tokenize data for which parallel data is not available or where this concept does not even apply, such as programming code.
-Also, they may not want to guarantee full parity, but still give a high weight to global compression.
-We support these goals with a hybrid learning algorithm that uses the global objective of Classical BPE (\cref{eq:bpe_objective}) for the first $K$ merges, then switches to the parity-aware objective (\cref{eq:parity_bpe_objective}) for another $J$ merges. $K$ and $J$ can be chosen by model developers to trade off global compression and fairness according to their priorities.
+\paragraph{Hybrid Parity-aware BPE.} Developers may wish to have more fine-grained control of the balance between global compression and cross-lingual token count parity.
+We support these goals with a hybrid learning algorithm that uses the global objective of Classical BPE (\Cref{eq:bpe_objective}) for the first $J$ merges, then switches to the Parity-aware objective (\Cref{eq:parity_bpe_objective}) for another $K$ merges. $J$ and $K$ can be chosen by model developers to trade off global compression and fairness according to their priorities.

-\paragraph{Moving-window balancing.} There may be a point where the compression in a language no longer or barely improves, even if it is repeatedly chosen for the next merge.
-This could happen if the development dataset (the dataset used to choose the language) is too small or does not match the domain or language variant of the training dataset,\footnote{\citet{kreutzer-etal-2022-quality} discuss possible quality issues such as wrong or ambiguous language codes.} or if $\lvert\tok(\bytesequence)\rvert$ approaches the length of the pre-tokenized sequence.
-To prevent our algorithm from being ``stuck'' selecting the same language exclusively, we track the $W$ most recent languages selected in \cref{eq:chosen_lang}, and do not select a language if it occurs more than $\alpha\frac{W}{|\languages|}$ times in this moving window.
+\paragraph{Moving-window Balancing.} There may be a point where the compression in a language no longer or barely improves, even if it is repeatedly chosen for the next merge.
+This could happen for several reasons: the development dataset (the dataset used to choose the language) may be too small or not match the domain or language variant of the training dataset;\footnote{\citet{kreutzer-etal-2022-quality} discuss possible quality issues such as wrong or ambiguous language codes.} alternatively, $\lvert\tok(\bytesequence)\rvert$ may approach the length of the pre-tokenized sequence, meaning there are no more possible merges.
+To prevent our algorithm from being ``stuck'' selecting the same language exclusively, we track the $W$ most recent languages selected in \Cref{eq:chosen_lang}, and do not select a language if it occurs more than $\alpha\frac{W}{|\languages|}$ times in this moving window.

+\paragraph{Ratio-normalized (dev set-free) Language Selection Criterion.} When multi-parallel development data is partially or completely unavailable, or when the concept of a parallel corpus is not applicable for one of the data domains (\eg, for code or math data), developers can instead specify per-language compression targets explicitly.
+At a given merge step, the language whose current compression rate is furthest below its target is selected to determine the next merge.
+This compression rate can be computed directly on the training set, bypassing the need for a development set.